WebSocket Communication Protocol

 3. ListeningSpeaking

-• Receiving a server TTS Start message ({"type":"tts","state":"start"}) → stops recording and plays the received audio.
+• Receive server TTS Start message ({"type":"tts","state":"start"}) → stop recording and play received audio.

 4. SpeakingIdle

 • Server TTS Stop ({"type":"tts","state":"stop"}) → audio playback ends.
-If not continuing to automatic listening, it returns to Idle; if automatic cycling is configured, it enters Listening again.
+If not continuing to auto-listen, return to Idle; if configured for auto-loop, re-enter Listening.

 6. Error Handling